broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ### What does it require as input?

-- Reblocked single sample GVCF files (`input_vcfs`) with specific annotations described below
+- Reblocked single sample GVCF files with specific annotations described below
-- GVCF index files (`input_vcf_indexes`)
+- GVCF index files

-While the GVS has been tested with 250,000 single sample whole genome GVCF files as input, only datasets of up to 25,000 whole genomes are being used for beta testing.
+While the GVS has been tested with 410,000 single sample whole genome GVCF files as input, only datasets of up to 25,000 whole genomes and 100,000 whole exomes are currently supported by the beta workflow.

 #### Reblocked GVCF files